plioi/parsley/README.md

-# Parsley
+# Parsimonious

-Parsley is a monadic parser combinator library inspired by Haskell's [Parsec](http://www.haskell.org/haskellwiki/Parsec) and F#'s [FParsec](http://www.quanttec.com/fparsec/).
-It can parse context-sensitive, infinite look-ahead grammars but it performs best on predictive (LL[1]) grammars.
+Parsimonious is a monadic parser combinator library with separate lexer/parser phases.
+It is deemed as the natural evolution of Patrick Lioi's Parsley(https://github.com/plioi/parsley) of which it is a fork with the emphasis made on the memory and speed optimizations for very big input files, as well as conciseness and flexibility of usage.
+It can parse context-sensitive, infinite look-ahead grammars, but it performs best on predictive (LL[1]) grammars.

-Unlike Parsec/FParsec, Parsley provides separate lexer/parser phases.
+Unlike common functional parsing libraries, such as Parsec/FParsec, Parsimonious provides separate lexer/parser phases.
 The lexer phase is usually performed with a prioritized list of regex patterns, and parser grammars are expressed in terms of the tokens produced by the lexer.

 ## Installation

 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
-Then, install Parsley from the package manager console:
+Then, install Parsimonious from the package manager console:

-    PM> Install-Package Parsley
+    PM> Install-Package Parsimonious

 ## Lexer Phase (Tokenization)